KentaKodashima/RecipeFlicker/GUIDELINE.md

 ## Code Organization
 ### Protocol Conformance
-Add a separate extension for the protocol methods when adding protocol confrmance.
+Add a separate extension for the protocol methods when adding protocol conformance.

 **Preferred:**
 ```